Skip to main content

 Before submitting a lost wages claim, you should know what's covered under the terms of the insurance policy.
 The damages you can recover will likely depend on the type of insurance coverage you have, such as:

-• Bodily injury coverage: If the other driver caused the accident and you were injured by the accident, you will be able to submit a lost wages claim through that driver's liability bodily injury coverage.
+• Bodily injury coverage: If you got injured in the accident that the other driver caused, you can submit a lost wages claim through that driver's liability bodily injury coverage.

-• Uninsured or underinsured motorist coverage: If a driver without insurance caused the accident, or if you have exhausted the at-fault party's coverage limits, you can collect lost wages through your own uninsured/underinsured motorist coverage.
+• Uninsured or underinsured motorist coverage: If a driver without insurance caused the accident or exhausted the at-fault party's coverage limits, you can collect lost wages through your own uninsured/underinsured motorist coverage.

-• Personal injury protection (PIP) coverage: No matter who was at fault, you will be able to collect lost wages from your own insurance company up to the policy limit under PIP coverage.
+• Personal injury protection (PIP) coverage: No matter who was at fault for your serious injuries, you can collect lost wages from your insurance company up to the policy limit under PIP coverage.

 Keep in mind that plans can differ.
 It's important to review the details of your plan to determine if it features coverage like the three varieties listed above.